-- Supports Sun Clusters v2.2 (Solaris 2.6, 7, 8) and Veritas Clusters 3.5.
+- Supports Sun Clusters v2.2 (Solaris 7 and 8) and Veritas Clusters 3.5 (Solaris 7, 8, and 9.)
 A cluster must be in its own zone. - Zoning required when used in a Heterogeneous SAN with NetWare, HP-UX, IBM AIX, or Linux - Supports multi-path high availability configuration implemented in separate fabrics or in a single fabric with zoned paths.

 - Supports Multiple-Bus Failover mode.
-Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" at:

-- Supports Sun Clusters and Veritas Clusters 2.0 and 3.5.
-A cluster must be in its own zone. - Supports 64-bit cPCI HBA on Solaris 8 and 9 (64 bit SBUS and 32 bit PCI are supported on 2.6, 7, 8 only) - 32-bit Sbus HBA not supported - Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01 recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of 2 Fabrics (see Figure 45), and contain only Continuous Access EVA supported operating systems.
-There can be up to 64 servers per pair of EVA, and up to 16 EVA5000 arrays in the dedicated SAN.
-In addition, that SAN is limited to 28 B-Series or

-24 M-Series switches per fabric, and no more than 128 HBA/FCA ports per fabric per pair of EVA..
-Multiple zones may be required, due to multiple operating systems as defined in Table 27.
-See the Continuous Access EVA Design Reference Guide for additional details.
+Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports Sun Clusters and Veritas Clusters 2.0 and 3.5.
+A cluster must be in its own zone. - Supports 64-bit cPCI HBA on Solaris 8 and 9 (64 bit SBUS and 32 bit PCI are supported on 2.6, 7, 8 only) - 32-bit Sbus HBA not supported - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 43), and contain only Continuous Access EVA supported operating systems.
+If servers running non-supported operating systems exist within the SAN, they should be excluded from the Continuous Access management environment via zoning.
+In addition, that SAN (or management zone within a larger SAN) is limited to a maximum of 16 EVA, and 256 HBA per EVA.
+Additional operating system specific zones within the larger Continuous Access environment zone may be required as defined in Table 27.
+See the Continuous Access EVA Design Reference Guide for additional details and configuration limitations.